Lab

 My Research

-My research interests are centered on the functional organization and plasticity of the cerebral cortex.
-Research in his lab focuses on the neural basis of auditory perception and auditory-motor integration in speech and music.
-These studies are using functional magnetic resonance imaging (fMRI) in humans.
-Parallel studies are conducted in nonhuman primates.
-This work is intended to lead to a deeper understanding of brain function and dysfunction in auditory processing and speech disorders, aphasia, agnosia and apraxia of speech.
-Research on hearing loss and tinnitus is aimed at understanding the brain mechanisms of this wide-spread disorder, and at the development of more intelligently designed hearing aids and neural prostheses.
+These studies are performed using functional magnetic resonance imaging (fMRI) in humans, with parallel studies conducted in nonhuman primates.
+This work is intended to lead to a deeper understanding of brain function and dysfunction in auditory processing and speech disorders, to include aphasia, agnosia, and apraxia of speech.

 My laboratory is also interested in the effects of sensory deprivation during brain development, relating to the question of how the brain of individuals with early blindness or deafness is adaptively reorganized through sensory substitution.
-These studies of brain plasticity also have relevance for the understanding of degenerative diseases of the brain, such as Alzheimer’s and Parkinson’s disease.